eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 ### Graphical Tooling Approach

 Graphical interaction in DebianDC will continue to be provided through Zenity-based Bash scripts, as in previous versions.
+The transition to Debian 13 and Openbox does not imply a complete change in the UI approach; however, it does require re-evaluating the existing tools under the conditions of the new platform.